gravitational/teleport/rfd/0157-aws-eks-discover.md

 IAM role, or by associating one of the predefined access policies to the access entry.

-Teleport will create an access entry for the role AWS integration is running with, and then will associate cluster admin policy to this access entry.
+Teleport will create an access entry for the role AWS integration is running with, and then will associate cluster admin (arn:aws:eks::aws:cluster-access-policy/AmazonEKSClusterAdminPolicy) policy to this access entry.
 It will allow AWS integration to authenticate with the EKS cluster and perform operations required for the installation of the kube agent chart.
+We need to use cluster admin policy to be able to create namespace and cluster role.

+Only EKS clusters that have access mode set to API_AND_CONFIG_MAP or API are supported.
+All new EKS clusters will automatically be supported, since default access mode now is API_AND_CONFIG_MAP.
+Clients with clusters that have an old mode CONFIG_MAP can easily migrate them to the API_AND_CONFIG_MAP mode, in which their old access patterns will still keep working, but also access entries are supported.
+We will provide instructions in the documentation on how to migrate access mode for an EKS cluster from CONFIG_MAP to a supported one.

 ### Plan of implementation